Ash Dixon: Senior career

 On 12 August 2021, the announced that Dixon would be leaving the franchise, having played exactly 100 games for them, to take up a two-year contract in Japan.
 The same day, Japanese club Green Rockets Tokatsu, which competes in the Japan Rugby League One competition, announced that Dixon would be joining the club.
 He played four seasons for the Green Rockets during which he made 46 appearances and scored 16 tries.
 He left the club at the end of the 2024–2025 season.

+On 4 August 2025, Kobelco Kobe Steelers announced that Dixon would join the club for the 2025–26 season.
+He made his debut for the club on 13 December 2025 in their round 1 match against Kubota Spears.
+He finished the season as a Japan Rugby League One champion, after Kobelco Kobe Steelers beat Kubota Spears 22–13 in the final.
+He played 15 games and scored six tries for the club.

 New Zealand Māori

 On 25 October 2016, Dixon who is of Ngāti Tahinga descent – was named Captain of the New Zealand Māori for their Northern hemisphere tour.
 Ahead of their game against Munster in Thomond Park in Limerick, he presented a Māori jersey with the initials of the recently deceased Anthony Foley to Foley's sons.

 In 2020, Dixon was awarded the Tom French Cup for Māori rugby player of the year.